-A from Colorado State University shows that removing a mare’s ovaries can be done safely without general anesthesia.
+A study from Colorado State University shows that removing a mare’s ovaries can be done safely without general anesthesia.

 Researchers reviewed the records of 12 mares referred to the university clinic for removal of both ovaries, a procedure commonly done to address abnormal hormone production resulting from tumors or other abnormalities.